How Polluting is The Cement Industry? Environmental & Regulatory Impact

 On the other hand, the cement industry is one of the most significant contributors to air pollution1.
 The cement industry contributes to around 7% of global carbon emissions.
 Particulate matter (PM) emissions from cement plants are very high, and cement is understood to be the most polluting industry in the world.

-Effects of Cement Production on Human Life
+Effects of Pollution From Cement Industry on Human Life

 Did you know that a single cluster of large-scale cement plants in a North Indian state is responsible for 5% of the world’s anthropogenic CO2 emissions7?

-- Random tests conducted on workers in cement industries in Bengal and Tamilnadu have shown that 1/5th of the worker population is affected by diseases such as bronchitis, asthma and obstructive respiratory disease among others2.
+- Random tests conducted on workers in Indian cement industries in Bengal and Tamilnadu have shown that 1/5th of the worker population is affected by diseases such as bronchitis, asthma and obstructive respiratory disease among others2.

 - A recent study in Sri Lanka, which has ecological and geographical proximity with India, found that over 14% of the people living close to cement factories are afflicted with respiratory disorders2.

 - In an interesting study conducted in the US, the economic benefits of reduced PM emissions from the American cement industry were estimated to range between 0.76 and 3.97 million USD annually3.
 The implications of such a finding in India, which produces three times the amount of cement produced by the US, are evident.

 For a lot of cement companies, emissions continue to be high, despite having installed pollution control systems.

 We come across news articles from time to time, citing cement firms paying heavy fines to the tune of tens of lakhs, if not higher6; or sometimes, even shutting plants for violating pollution norms.

 Shutting down a plant even for a month can seriously impact a company's sales and overall efficiency.